Make every purchase count with UROKO REWARDS! Learn More

 • Fish: Rock cod, halibut, or any firm white fish

-• Tortilla: Corn only (no excuses)
+• Tortilla: Corn only

-What Kind of Fish Is Best for Fish Tacos?
+What Kind of Fish Is Best for Fish Tacos

 Fish Taco Fillets

-Does Beer Make Batter Crispy?
+Does Beer Make Batter Crispy

 Beer keeps the crust light and airy instead of heavy or gloppy.
-Beer’s natural sugars also help the batter turn that perfect golden-brown.
+Beer’s natural sugars also help the batter turn that perfect golden brown.
 I usually reach for a Pacifico - the beer of choice in my Baja adventures.

 Fish taco beer batter